Aligorith/whiodoc/README.md

   sufficiently long), it is ok to have the description start on a new line following the type-specifier (and in line with the opening paren).

+**Descriptions for Complex Type Specifiers:**
+This section covers what should happen for more complex type specifiers with sub-types (e.g. key:value pairs, list/collection definitions with nested types / alternatives, etc.)

+> **TODO**: There is currently no established standard for this.
+More details will be added to a future version of this spec when best-practice is established.
+>
+> Draft Rules:
+> * When there's just a single value/type, just include a "Range:" tag on a new line/paragraph after the normal text-descriptions, and put the range-specifier beside that
+> * When there are multiple values/types:
+>   * 1) Break down each part of the complex specifier into a bullet-point tree (one bullet-point per item), and breaking down further within that tree
+>   * 2) The key idea here is to maintain the general principles we are using here:
+>        i.e.
+>        * i) **WHAT** info we are dealing with,
+>        * ii) **WHY** it's useful / necessary to supply, and
+>        * iii) **WHAT** constraints / limits apply to them.

 # Versioning and Attribution